narenkhatwani/narenkhatwaniblogs/content/blog/on-campus-jobs/index.md

 - **Get Recommendations from Graduating Students:** Ask graduating students to refer you or put in a good word for the position they are leaving.

 - **Explore Other Departments:** Don’t limit your job search to your own department.
 Other departments may have openings that suit your profile.
-- **Viewing Fees:** If someone asks you to pay a fee (e.g., $100) to view a listing, be cautious.
-No realtor or broker is allowed to charge you a fee before showing you a property.
-This is a red flag.
-- **Unavailable Landlords:** Be wary of landlords who claim to be out of town and cannot show you the apartment in person or via video call.
-They might send you videos and expect you to sign the lease.
-This is a scam.
-Always insist on seeing the property before making any commitments.
-- **Verified Listings:** It's a good idea to look for accommodations that have been previously rented by students.
-This way, you can verify the identity of the broker or realtor, preventing you from sending a deposit to a scammer.
-- **Arrival Timing:** If you're unsure about the trustworthiness of a realtor, consider arriving a few days before your orientation.
-You can stay at an Airbnb or with someone you know and look for apartments in person.
-This reduces the risk of falling for a scam.
-- **Overlapping Leases:** While not a scam, be aware of overlapping leases where landlords mix up move-out and move-in dates.
-This is illegal, and if it happens to you, ask your realtor for reasonable accommodation until your move-in date.
-Don’t let anyone take advantage of you!

 ### Things To Avoid